 After 10 hours on the Goldenpass train, the day before, it was time for a hike.
-Charlie’s been talking about an area he’s seen running called Monteret, just up, down, up again and over the mountain where two large buildings sit which are group houses, owned by a couple of Presbyterian churches.
+Charlie’s been talking about an area, he’s seen running, called Monteret.
+Just up, down, up again and over the mountain, are two large buildings which include group houses, owned by a couple of Presbyterian churches.
 They serve gatherings of children, adults, weddings, etc. One is a modern building which sleeps 50 people, the other is a castle-like house which was the original group home.

 I could have stood there all day but then Charlie came running around the bend and, when spotted by the chamois, they started to move on in a pack, walking across the grass onto a large patch of snow.
 This is a sight and experience I hope to remember forever…the cold, crisp air combined with the view of Mont Blanc, a thick, white layer of cloud hanging over Lake Geneva, and a herd of chamois grazing right in front of me.
 Life is good!